What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 They often mimic the sound of a cat, goat, or dog.
 As infants develop, they tend to mimic every sound they hear in the environment they find themselves in.

-At the same time, your baby is learning, he/she might try to make you laugh.
-If he lets out a growl and you smile in return, he may wish to growl more often just to get your attention.
+At the same time, your baby is learning; they might try to make you laugh.
+For example, if he lets out a growl and you smile in return, he may wish to growl more often to get your attention.

-You might also hear this guttural noise when your baby is passing stool or when a relative he/she dislikes touches him.
+You might also hear this guttural noise when your baby is passing stool or when a relative they dislike touches him.

 How Do I Prevent My Baby from Growling?